Bank Resolution Plans and Trading Wind-Down

 • Variation/forecast of market sensitivities, capital, and liquidity metrics

 The ability to produce and understand the templates from the aggregate level to the most granular is critical in the entire TWD framework and governance.
+This unique combination of market risk, credit risk, liquidity risk, and capital highlights the data challenges linked to this implementation as data are fragmented across multiple systems.

 Why Opensee for Trading Wind-Down?

-Financial institutions need to be able to bring together a range of data scattered across different information systems in a single dataset, add missing data such as the parameters used to define “wind-down” costs by type of instrument and family of counterparties, and then use this data to perform a number of calculations to arrive at estimates of costs and residual exposures.
+Financial institutions need to be able to bring together a range of data scattered across different information systems in a single dataset, ensure accuracy, and add missing data such as the parameters used to define “wind-down” costs by type of instrument and family of counterparties, and then use this data to perform a number of calculations to arrive at estimates of costs and residual exposures.

 While the main regulators (PRA, ECB, FED) all aim for a compliance horizon for Trading Wind-Down by 2024-2025, with expectations varying according to jurisdiction and financial institution size, the recent example of the Bank of London, which had to provide a detailed Trading Wind-Down plan in view of its sudden need for capital, shows that the subject is very real.